Linaro/squad/doc/ci.rst

 that tells SQUAD to reset all build events on job submission so that they can be triggered once more next time the build reaches its "finished" state.

+The user owning the SQUAD_TOKEN should be a member of the group and should have the "Staff Status" permission.

 .. _ci_watch_ref_label:

 Submitting test job watch requests